 Section Catalog Page(s) Current Catalog Statement Action New or Revised Statement Entrance Exams 153 A passing entrance exam score is good for one year from the date of testing or successful completion of a PMI certificate program (the graduation date of the certificate program must be within 12 months of the signed enrollment agreement).
 Updated A passing entrance exam score is good for one year from the date of initial acceptance into a program or successful completion of a PMI certificate program (i.e., within 12 months of obtaining a qualifying score for applicable certificate programs, date of acceptance for programs that go through a multiple step admission process, or date of graduation from a certificate program).
-Admissions 152 PIMA MEDICAL INSTITUTE (PMI) does not discriminate on the basis of disability in admissions or access to, or treatment or employment in, its programs and activities.
-The School is committed to compliance with Section 504 of the Rehabilitation Act of 1973 and its regulations.
-Refer to the Reasonable Accommodations section in this catalog.
-Updated Pime Medical Institute (PMI) does not discriminate against students or potential students on the basis of race, creed, color, national origin, sex, veteran or military status, sexual orientation, or the presence of any sensory, mental, or physical disability or the use of a trained guide dog or service animal by a person with a disability, in admissions or access to, or treatment or employment in, its programs and activities.
-Wonderlic Scholastic Level Exam 153 N/A Added Degree Programs: - Applicants for degree programs, excluding Nursing, are required to take the Wonderlic SLE and receive a minimum score of 20. - Applicants of the associate degree Nursing program are required to take the Wonderlic SLE and receive a minimum score of 23.
-Non-Degree Programs: - Applicants for non-degree programs, excluding Practical Nursing and Sterile Processing Technician, are required to take the Wonderlic SLE and receive a minimum score of 14. - Applicants for the Practical Nursing are required to take the Wonderlic SLE and receive a minimum score of 20. - Applicants for Sterile Processing Technician, are required to take the Wonderlic SLE and receive a minimum score of 16.
-PMI Math Admissions Test 153 Degree Programs: Applicants for degree programs are required to take a Math Admission Test and receive a minimum score of 80% (24 out of 30 correct).
+Wonderlic Scholastic Level Exam 153 N/A Added Degree Programs: Applicants for degree programs, excluding Nursing, are required to take the Wonderlic SLE and receive a minimum score of 20.
+Applicants of the associate degree Nursing program are required to take the Wonderlic SLE and receive a minimum score of 23.
+Non-Degree Programs: Applicants for non-degree programs, excluding Practical Nursing and Sterile Processing Technician, are required to take the Wonderlic SLE and receive a finimum score of 14.
+Applicants for the Practical Nursing are required to take the Wonderlic SLE and receive a minimum score of 20.
+Applicants for Sterile Processing Technician, are required to take the Wonderlic SLE and receive a minimum score of 20.
+Applicants for Sterile Processing Technician, are required to take the Wonderlic SLE and receive a minimum score of 20.
+PMI Math Admissions Test 153 Degree Programs: - Applicants for degree programs are required to take a Math Admission Test and receive a minimum score of 80% (24 out of 30 correct). - The use of a calculator is allowed. - No time limit. - The test can be taken up to 3 times using a different version for each attempt.
+Non-Degree Programs: - Applicants for the Pharmacy Technician program are required to take a Math Admission Test and receive a minimum score of 60% (18 out of 30 correct). - Applicants for the Practical Nursing program are required to take a Math Admission Test and receive a minimum score of 80% (24 out of 30 correct).
+Updated Degree Programs: Applicants for associate degree programs are required to take a Math Admission Test and receive a minimum of 80% (24 out of 30 correct).
 The use of a calculator is allowed.
-No time limit.
+Time limit: 45 minutes.
 The test can be taken up to 3 times using a different version for each attempt.
-Non-Degree Programs: Applicants for the Pharmacy Technician program are required to take a Math Admission Test and receive a minimum score of 60% (18 out of 30 correct).
-Applicants for the Practical Nursing program are required to take a Math Admission Test and receive a minimum score of 80% (24 out of 30 correct).
-Updated Degree Programs: - Applicants for associate degree programs are required to take a Math Admission Test and receive a minimum of 80% (24 out of 30 correct). - The use of a calculator is allowed. - Time limit: 45 minutes. - The test can be taken up to 3 times using a different version for each attempt.
-Non-Degree Programs: - Applicants for the Pharmacy Technician program are required to take a Math Admission Test and receive a minimum of 60% (18 out of 30 correct). - Applicants for the Practical Nursing program are required to take a Math Admission Test and receive a minimum of 80% (24 out of 30 correct).
+Non-Degree Programs: Applicants for the Pharmacy Technician program are required to take a Math Admission Test and receive a minimum of 60% (18 out of 30 correct).
+Applicants for the Practical Nursing program are required to take a Math Admission Test and receive a minimum of 80% (24 out of 30 correct).
+PMI Math Admissions Test 153 N/A Added Degree Programs: - Applicants for degree programs are required to take a Math Admission Test and receive a minimum score of 80% (24 out of 30 correct). - The use of a calculator is allowed. - No time limit. - The test can be taken up to 3 times using a different version for each attempt.
 Background Check, Drug Testing 153 As part of the enrollment process, every prospective PMI student must sign a Criminal Conviction and Advisement form.
 Updated As part of the enrollment process, every prospective PMI student must sign a Adverse Judgement and Criminal Activity Disclosure and Advisement form.